Would you like a simple, yet creative and fun way to encourage discussion and increase comprehension of a Bible verse

-If your child cannot read, as you follow the steps below, read the verse out loud for him each time you ask a new question so that he can once again think on the verse and answer your question.
+If your child cannot read, as you follow the steps below, read the verse out loud for them each time you ask a new question so that they can once again think on the verse and answer your question.

 If your child is very young, it will probably be best to keep the answers simple, focusing on the overall meaning of the verse.
-If your child is older, it would be great to encourage more discussion.
+If they are older, it would be great to encourage more discussion.

 Think!
 What is the first word in Psalm 136:1?
 What does the word “Give” mean?

 Color!
 Draw a rectangle around the word “Give” with your pink crayon and color in the rectangle.

 Color!
 Draw a green oval around the word ‘thanks’ and color in the oval.